Description of nucleon transfer reactions at intermediate energies within the impulse picture: Formalism

-Let us consider an A$(p, d)$B reaction.
-As mentioned in Sec.~I, we describe this process as a collision between the incident proton and a deuteron in A. The nuclear wave function in the initial state is thus given by a $d+{\rm C}$ two-body bound state:
+Let us consider the A$(p, d)$B reaction as in Sec.~\ref{subsec:DWBA}.
+Now we describe this process as a collision between the incident proton and a deuteron in A. The nuclear wave function in the initial state is thus given by a $d+{\rm C}$ two-body bound state:

 where $S_d^{1/2}$ is the deuteron spectroscopic amplitude, $\psi^{(d)}$ ($\phi^{(d)}$) is the $d$-C ($p$-$n$) relative wave function, $\eta^{(d)}_{1\mu_d}$ is the spin 1 wave function with $\mu_d$ being the spin third component, and $\Phi_{{\mathrm C},-\mu_d}$ is the wave function of C. Here, we have assumed that the spin-parity of A (C) is $0^+$ ($1^+$) and the orbital angular momentum between $d$ and C is zero; the third component of the total spin 1 of C is $-\mu_d$ because of the angular momentum conservation.
 The wave function of B is given by